-Staff notes that no signs have been proposed with this office building.
+The Planning Board noted that no signs have been proposed with this office building.

 Two loading facilities are provided on the southern side of this office building with the access driveway and loading facility both within 50 feet of the proposed multifamily building.
 In accordance with Section 27-579(b), of the Zoning Ordinance, a departure from design standards (DDS) is required.
 This issue is discussed in detail relating to the DDS-637, see Finding 7(e).
-Staff notes the location of the proposed facility and suggests that the loading area be located within the parking structure to reduce the visibility from the residential building and screen the loading area from public views, or locate the loading area on the northern side of the building away from the residential multifamily building.
-Additionally, staff notes that no trash facilities are proposed with this application and should be added to the plan.
+The Planning Board noted that no trash facilities are proposed with this application for the office building and should be added to the plan.